Mcotsar/navigability-past/README.md

 # Funding

-This work was supported by the MINERVA Project (Danmarks Frie Forskn-805 ingsfond (DFF) Sapere Aude research leadership grant (0163-00060B), PI: Tom Brughmans) and the Fyssen Foundation postdoctoral fellowship
+This work was supported by the MINERVA Project (Danmarks Frie Forskningsfond (DFF) Sapere Aude research leadership grant (0163-00060B), PI: Tom Brughmans) and the Fyssen Foundation postdoctoral fellowship

 # Contact